 Game Preview: Iowa Wild at Hershey Bears

-The Iowa Wild make their first ever visit to Giant Center to take on the Hershey Bears on Saturday at 6 p.m.
+The Iowa Wild take on the Hershey Bears in the second game of a back-to-back at Giant Center on Sunday at 2 p.m.

 ALL-TIME SERIES